llpeterson/direct/ethernet.md

 shorter than 2500 m, with a round-trip delay of closer to 5 $$\mu$$s than 51.2 $$\mu$$s.
-Another factor that made Ethernets practical is that, even though Ethernet adaptors do not implement link-level flow control, the hosts typically provide an end-to-end flow-control mechanism, as we will see later.
+Another factor that made Ethernets practical is that, even though Ethernet adaptors do not implement link-level flow control, the hosts typically provide an end-to-end flow-control mechanism.
 As a result, it is rare to find situations in which any one host is continuously pumping frames onto the network.

-Finally, it is worth saying a few words about why Ethernets have been so successful, so that we can understand the properties we should emulate with any LAN technology that tries to replace it.
-First, an Ethernet is extremely easy to administer and maintain: There were no switches in the original Ethernets, no routing or configuration tables to be kept up-to-date, and it is easy to add a new host to the network.
+Finally, it is worth saying a few words about why Ethernets have been so successful, so that we can understand the properties we should emulate with any technology that tries to replace it.
+First, an Ethernet is extremely easy to administer and maintain: There is no routing or configuration tables to be kept up-to-date, and it is easy to add a new host to the network.
 It is hard to imagine a simpler network to administer.
-Second, it is inexpensive:
-Cable is cheap, and the only other cost is the network adaptor on each host.
+Second, it is inexpensive: Cable is cheap, and the only other cost is the network adaptor on each host.
 Ethernet became deeply entrenched for these reasons, and any switch-based approach that aspired to displace it required additional investment in infrastructure (the switches), on top of the cost of each adaptor.
 A switch-based technology did eventually succeed in replacing multi-access Ethernet, but retaining the simplicity of administration was a key reason for switched Ethernet's success.